openwebf/rfc/doc/life_of_a_feature.md

 ## Vote

-Before new proposal are implemented, it should be voted by [Kraken TSC](https://github.com/openkraken/TSC).
+Before new proposal are implemented, it should be voted by [WebF TSC](https://github.com/openWebF/TSC).

 When half of team members are approved, this proposal are accepted, can be moving to the next stage.